The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 \subsection{Contextual categories from universes}

-The major difficulty in constructing models of type theory is the so-called \emph{coherence problem}: the requirement for pullback to be strictly functorial, and for the logical structure to commute strictly with it.
+The major difficulty in constructing models of type theories is the so-called \emph{coherence problem}: the requirement for pullback to be strictly functorial, and for the logical structure to commute strictly with it.
 In most natural categorical situations, operations on objects commute with pullback only up to isomorphism, or even more weakly; and for constructors with weak universal properties, operations on maps (corresponding for example to the $\synId$-\elim\ rule) may also fail to commute with pullback.
 Hofmann \cite{hofmann:on-the-interpretation} gives a construction which solves the issue for $\synPi$- and $\synSigma$-types, but $\synId$-types in particular remain problematic with this method.
 Other methods exist for certain specific categories (\cite{hofmann-streicher}, \cite{warren:thesis}), but are not applicable to the present case.

-In order to obtain coherence for our model, we thus give a new construction based on \emph{universes} (not necessarily the same as universes in the type-theoretic sense, though the two may sometimes coincide).
+In order to obtain coherence for our model, we thus use a construction based on \emph{universes} (not necessarily the same as universes in the type-theoretic sense, though the two may sometimes coincide), studied in more detail in \cite{voevodsky:c-systems-from-universes}.

-\begin{definition}Let $\CC$ be a category.
+\begin{definition}[{\cite[Def.~2.1]{voevodsky:c-systems-from-universes}}] Let $\CC$ be a category.
 A \emph{universe} in $\CC$ is an object $U$ together with a morphism $p \colon \tilde{U} \to U$, and for each map $f \colon X \to U$ a choice of pullback square

 \end{definition}

 The intuition here is that the map $p$ represents the generic family of types over the universe $U$.

 By abuse of notation, we often refer to the universe simply as $U$, with $p$ and the chosen pullbacks understood.